oika/astro-notion-blog/README.md

 * Difference in layout
    * Site name will be displayed on the header image
+   * Eye-catching images are also displayed on article pages (settings can be changed)
 * Multilingual support
    * You can publish articles by language
 * Other (for developers)